BitcoinDesign/Guide/guide/case-studies/blixt-wallet.md

    layout = "full-width"
 %}

-## One of the biggest challenges we faced was
+## One of the biggest challenges we faced was:

 Explaining the concept of channel opening to people who are new to lightning.
 The concept of opening a channel to make a transaction is totally new to them.
 Next, some users might not be native English speakers, so using words and terms that communicate clearly to a larger group of people was essential.

 ## After re-designing the interface we tested the new design by doing usability tests.
 Here’s the process we followed: